By Grace Thatcher

 Randy drives around the neighborhood regularly in his golf cart and stops in to make sure people are doing okay.
 We have several very elderly people on the hill and Randy’s number is posted close to their phones for emergency purposes and believe me he makes himself very available to them regularly.

-Once a year Mirabel Heights hosts a block party which happens in front of the Hansen’s property.
+Once a year Mirabel Heights hosts a block party which happens in front of the Hanson’s property.
 You can find Randy on the grill for hours at a time cooking up fresh Tomales Bay oysters for those who come.
 His wife Laura is at the margarita mixer pouring drinks in the heat of the day for the thirsty neighbors that come up to say hello.

 Randy and Laura I feel are the core of the neighborhood.
 At the top of the hill they are like the kings and queens even though with their humility they would never want those titles.